Today you’ll learn how to squirt when alone as well as how to make yourself squirt when you’re with your man.

 Question: I squirted, but I didn’t have an orgasm, what happened?

-Answer: This is perfectly normal.
+Answer: This sounds normal.
 Squirting is not always linked to having an orgasm.
 Sometimes you can squirt/gush and not orgasm while you do it.

 Question: I want my man to make me squirt.
 What should I do?